zspitz/dlr/docs/expr-tree-spec/api-reference.md

 <h3 id="getfunctype-method">4.3.10 GetFuncType Method</h3>

 This helper method creates Type objects for delegate types with non-void return values.
-This method constructs the Func&lt;...&gt; types from the generic System.Linq.Func delegates using the supplied types.
+This method constructs the Func\<...\> types from the generic System.Linq.Func delegates using the supplied types.

 Signature: